 The Historical Association’s public speaking competition, open to school years 10 – 13

 The National Archives is happy to be hosting a heat for this year’s Historical Association Great Debate.
-Taking place in the evening of Thursday 5th December 2024, we are looking for students with an interest in history from West and South-West London to take part.
+The event will take place on Wednesday 3rd December 2025 at 6pm.

 What is the Great Debate?